Positivity and Kleiman transversality in equivariant K-theory of homogeneous spaces: Flag varieties, mixing spaces, and -theory

 \subsection{Borel mixing spaces and approximations}

 We recall some basic notions concerning the Borel mixing space construction; for details, see \cite{eq} or \cite{EdGr}.
 Let $S$ be an algebraic torus of dimension~$r$.
-Fix a basis $\{\beta_1,\ldots,\beta_r\}$ for the weight lattice of~$S$, thereby identifying $S$ with~$(\CC^*)^r$.
+Fix a basis $\{\beta_1,\ldots,\beta_r\}$ for the weight lattice of~$S$, and use the negatives of these weights to identify $S$ with~$(\CC^*)^r$.
 In our applications, $S$ will be a subtorus of the maximal torus $T \subseteq G$ fixed in Section~\ref{sub:lie}.

 The universal principal $S$-bundle $\EE S \to \BB S$ is the union of finite-dimensional algebraic approximations $\EE_m S \to \BB_m S$, which may be constructed as